Windows Speech Recognition skill: detect custom phrases via PC mic, trigger configurable scripts/actions with adjustable confidence.

 6. Language Drop-down

-Here's how you can add a new language pack:
+Here is how to add a new language pack:

 7. Confidence Variable

-This variable holds the value of the confidence percentage (in decimal format) of the last recognized phrase.
+The variable that stores the confidence value (decimal format) of the last recognized phrase.

 8. Phrase Variable